Hit testing, Moving objects

 }

-Basically, there are two ways to create a rectangle.
-By providing x, y coordinates plus the width and height of the rectangle.
+There are two ways to create a rectangle.
+One way is to provide x and y coordinates of the top-left point and the width and height of the rectangle.
 Another way is to provide the top-left and bottom-right points.
-In our code example, we will use both methods.
+In our code example we use both methods.

 private Point2D[] points;

-In this array, we will store points, that will make our rectangle.
+In this array, we store points that make our rectangle.

 This is the size of the small black rectangles.

-These are the initial coordinates for a rectangle.
+These are the initial coordinates for the rectangle.

 for (int i = 0; i < points.length; i++) {